Complicated Diagnosis in a Dog: Holly And Her Illness

 I got a call at 7 in the morning to say that the transfusion had gone well and that they would call in the afternoon with another update.

-I got home from work at 2 pm to be told by hubby that we have got to go back.
-When we got there everything was fine but Holly wasn’t eating.
-They wanted to see whether she would eat for us.
+I got home from work at 2 pm to be told by my hubby that we have got to go back.
+When we got there, everything was fine, but Holly wasn’t eating.
+So they wanted to see whether she would eat for us.
 And she did eat from my hand!

-Still did not know what was going on with it but their main concern was getting her blood levels up and then maybe investigating on a neurological level.
+I still did not know what was going on with it, but their main concern was getting her blood levels up and then maybe investigating on a neurological level.

-She seemed in pain and her breathing was heavy.
-The vet agreed she was in pain and gave her a pain jab there and then.
+She seemed in pain, and her breathing was heavy.
+Finally, the vet agreed she was in pain and gave her a pain jab there and then.

 The quest for answers

-She was getting stronger on her leg, eating and drinking so they decided that she would be far happier at home.
-Holly came home about 8 days after her op, with a pain relief patch on that was going to wear off the next morning!
+She was getting stronger on her leg, eating and drinking, so they decided she would be far happier at home.
+Holly came home about 8 days after her op, with a pain relief patch on that would wear off the next morning!

 She struggled with pain as well and was put on Tramadol.
-She wasn’t eating much either and on a few occasions, I came home from work to find her shaking in her crate due to high temperature.
+She wasn’t eating much either, and on a few occasions, I came home from work to find her shaking in her crate due to the high temperature.

 Her leg at this time still knuckled but was getting better slowly.

-I remember taking her for a check-up and other pet owners whispering “oh look that dog must have been hit by a car.”
-Some days I just wanted to scream, I hadn’t slept in my bed, I was on the settee supervising my fur baby.
+I remember taking her for a check-up and other pet owners whispering, “oh look, that dog must have been hit by a car.”
+Some days I just wanted to scream.
+I hadn’t slept in my bed, and I was on the settee supervising my fur baby.

-Eventually, they put Holly on a really strong antibiotic and told me off when I said that she was going to the park for “toilets” which may I add is about 5 houses away from me.
-Typical stubborn Rottie wouldn’t go in the garden so do you drag her out laying on her belly (where her stitches were) or walk her 10 seconds to the park?
+Eventually, they put Holly on a powerful antibiotic and told me off when I said that she was going to the park for “toilets,” which, may I add, is about 5 houses away from me.
+Typical stubborn Rottie wouldn’t go in the garden, so do you drag her out laying on her belly (where her stitches were) or walk her 10 seconds to the park?
 We chose the park!

 I’m sure it’s her stubbornness that got her through it all!

-They also did a thyroid test at the same time and yep she tested hypothyroid!
+They also did a thyroid test at the same time, and yes, she tested hypothyroid!
 Holly got started on soloxine the next day and was at the vets every week with check-ups and blood tests.